rhezab/smile/docs/starting.md

 to run the development server and see the current, default setup of the site.

-## Test the deployment
+## 5. Test the deployment

 If you have properly configured your application then you should be able to deploy your website to your remote site.
 Make a change to any file (except in the `docs/` folder) and push that change to your repository.
+Your code should be made available according to the deploy settings you provided [NEEDS BETTER INFO HERE]